Skip to Content

 Can I Replace My Old RV Radio With a New One Myself?

 RV radio replacement can be a fairly easy upgrade to complete, depending on the type of radio and its installation location.
-Some in-dash stereos may be so integrated with the dashboard layout as to make a direct replacement difficult, or in some cases, virtually impossible.
+Some in-dash stereos may be so integrated with the dashboard layout that a direct replacement can be difficult, or in some cases, virtually impossible.
+However, many RV radios are simply car stereos that can be easily replaced with a new one featuring far newer technology.

-Should you require an adapter, mounting kit, or other installation items, you can contact the customer service department of a place like Crutchfield via phone or chat and they can tell you exactly what you’ll need to make the upgrade.
+These can sometimes be plug-and-play replacements, though some may require adaptive wiring harnesses or mounting kits.
+Should you require an adapter, mounting kit, or other installation items, you can contact the customer service department of a place like Crutchfield via phone or chat, and they can tell you exactly what you’ll need to make the upgrade.

 What Is DIN Size?